CASTLEGym/CybORG/README.md

 ## To reset the environment for next round of game :
+ It involves two step process:
-  - Restore all VMs , ( since lot of decoys processes and other malicious processes are spawnwed by both red and blue agent during game play).
-There is restoreAll.py script that does it for you.
+  - Restore all VMs , ( since decoys processes and other malicious processes are spawnwed by both red and blue agent during game play).
+There is restoreAll.py script that does retore all VMs to original state.
+It can be run using openstack username and password.
   - Go to red foot hold machine ( in this case user0) and kill all SSHConnection processes.
+Example commands are below.
+Please change the IPs and PIDs accordingly.
+      - ssh -i ~/.ssh/castle.pem ubuntu@129.59.234.198 (defender Ip)
+      - ssh -i ~/.ssh/castle.pem ubuntu@10.0.0.12 (User0 ip)
+      - sudo pkill -f SSHConnectionServer.py